March 11, 2026 (1mo ago)

 Standalone AI gateways like Portkey, Helicone, and LiteLLM are good products.
 But they're another service to deploy, another bill to pay, and another thing to monitor.

-Kong's AI gateway costs over $30 per million requests (TrueFoundry, 2025).
+According to TrueFoundry, Kong's AI gateway costs over $30 per million requests.
 LiteLLM is open source but has no commercial backing, frequent regressions, and significant latency overhead.
 Portkey and Helicone are SaaS — your requests route through their servers.

 The Temps AI Gateway is different: